The importance of facts in science: the Black Swan Research Initiative search for the cure moves ahead

-Why is the establishment of NGF, one of dozens of BSRI-funded projects around the world, a critical tool in the Black Swan approach to finding a cure?
+Why is the establishment of NGF, one of the dozens of BSRI-funded projects around the world, a critical tool in the Black Swan approach to finding a cure?

-The ability to precisely measure remaining myeloma cells after treatment allows us to accomplish several important things as never before: evaluate the effectiveness of myeloma therapy; prescribe better therapies; and avoid over-treatment of patients.
+The ability to precisely measure remaining myeloma cells after treatment allows us to accomplish several important things as never before: evaluate the effectiveness of myeloma therapy; prescribe better therapies, and avoid over-treatment of patients.
 And, importantly, NGF will be available at medical centers around the world and provide same-day results.

 All of this is good news for patients!

 The success of this key BSRI project beautifully illustrates the urgency for scientific rigor and fact—not only in attempting to cure myeloma but also for keeping our planet and all of humanity safe and healthy.